AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_integration_report_phase_1.md

 #### Finalize faithful replicate of the detection of change task with a bonsai workflow (trial logic, abort logic,...):
 This will be our key test bench workflow.
-This will allow to further develop a workflow template:
+This will allow to further develop our workflow template:

 ##### Workflow templates